Yegor-M/Yegor-M/README.md

 👋 Hi there!
-I'm @Yegor-M, a Web Developer with a passion for Machine Learning.
+I'm a Web Developer with a passion for Machine Learning.

 🌱 Currently pursuing a Bachelor's degree at the Polish-Japanese University.